ollls/zio-tls-http/README.md

 Appreciate any feedback negative or postive, please use, my email or open issue, or use https://gitter.im/zio-tls-http.
-We plan for release of standalone jar, also embeded LRU eviction cache as ZIO env in the plans.
+We plan for release of standalone jar, also embeded LRU eviction cache as ZIO env in the plans. cache function used for tests:

 # Update history.

+* DEV: FACTOR parameter adjusted for LRU table and cache table, all tests passed with 2M records cap/limit, 32/64 threads remote Jmeter.
+Absolutely, no issues.
+For 2M runs JVM memory needs to be adjusted for SBT with SBT_OPTS.
+Test example will be submitted soon.

+test cache function used:  "( _, number : String  ) => ZIO.succeed( number ) )"

 * DEV: limit parameter on ResPoolCache make, which limits the number of entries in cache, extra entries get evicted by timestamp. ( least recently used ).
 Tested ( 100K record runs/ 32 - 300 threads ( JMetter) ).
 Opportunistic algorithm to tie cache table and lru table, but works stable.
 100% no locks of any kind everywhere.